IGC 2026 News

 We will have the same fabulous staff of teachers and performers, featuring Dave Nachmanoff, Jim Bruno, Doug Young, Mike Mullins and yours truly.

 Our morning sessions will typically start with an hour workshop of mine where we go into things like general theory, guitar geography, ear training, or sometimes just into questions from the group.
-The next two hours are break-out sessions where small groups of students rotate through four teachers in 25-minute blocks.
+The next two hours are break-out sessions where small groups of students rotate through three teachers in three 40-minute blocks.

 After lunch Dave leads sessions on Songwriting and all of us are available for one-on-one lessons.
 This daily schedule is pretty much the same for both camps.

-As mentioned above, to maximize the IGC experience for everyone we must limit the Spring event to 20 campers and the Fall event to 30.
-Time is of the essence in registering and there are only a few spots available for Spring.
-We expect both camps to sell out well in advance, as has been the case most years.
+As mentioned above, to maximize the IGC experience for everyone we must limit the Spring event to 18 campers and the Fall event to 26.
+Time is of the essence in registering as both camps fill up quickly, mostly with returning campers, but we always have room to add a few new folks who want to improve their musicianship

-Once again, I look forward to reconnecting with some IGC alumni and welcoming others into the IGC Family.
+Once again, I look forward to reconnecting with many IGC alumni and welcoming others into the IGC Family.

 Neil